JacobPCL/cheap_webcam/README.md

 ![Image of wire connection](https://raw.githubusercontent.com/JacobPCL/cheap_webcam/master/images/1n4001.jpg)

 If everything is correct your OS should recognize your cam and you should be able to get image from it.
-If everything is correct your OS should recognize your cam and you should be able to get image from it.